Understanding The Latest Guidelines For PCOS Diagnosis (2023)

 However, it's important to exclude other relevant disorders that can cause similar findings.

-The significance of these criteria lies in the fact that a PCOS diagnosis requires the presence of at least two of these indicators.
-This helps healthcare professionals ensure accurate identification and appropriate management of PCOS.
+A PCOS diagnosis requires at least two of these indicators, helping doctors ensure accurate identification and proper management of PCOS.

 Updated PCOS Guidelines 2023